digitalinteraction/ttrpg-2023/index.md

 layout: html.njk
 ---

-# Tabletop Role-Playing Workshop at Academic MindTrek 2023
+# Hands-On Workshop on Tabletop Role-Playing for Inclusive Design: Imagining Sustainable Futures for 'Older Adults'

+This workshop was accepted to the 'Accessibility and Inclusion in the Digital Society' track of Academic MindTrek 2023 and will be held there as an in-person event on October 6th, from 9:30 to 13:00.
+In order to join us, you will need to register in advance, see 'Workshop Participation' below.

+## Academic Mindtrek

-Academic MindTrek 2023 is the 26th International Academic Mindtrek conference.
+Academic Mindtrek 2023 is the 26th International Academic Mindtrek conference.
 It will take place October 3rd to 6th in the Paidia Living Lab of Play, Nokia Arena, Tampere and will bring together researchers, experts, and thinkers from a plethora of fields, domains and sectors to discuss novel technology, media, and digital culture for the societies of tomorrow.

-This workshop was accepted to the 'Accessibility and Inclusion in the Digital Society' track of Academic MindTrek 2023 and will be held there as an in-person event.

-## Hands-On Workshop on Tabletop Role-Playing for Inclusive Design: Imagining Sustainable Futures for 'Older Adults'
+## Workshop Background and Goal

 ‘Older adults’ are often seen as a homogeneous group, disregarding their actual diversity in attitudes, abilities, and needs.
 This stereotypical view can seep into the research and design of digital technologies when developing for this age group, which can lead to those technologies not matching up with actual needs and abilities and thus not being picked up or engaged with.